chazzox/dotfiles/readme.md

 ```

 that's it! if you ever want to add a new file, create it inside this repo, then re run the stow command

+make sure you switch the correct branch. main is for my ubunutu setup, and you can figure out the rest